mikah-mathews/Portfolio-Landing-Page/README.md

 ## Description

 _This is a portfolio page containing information about previous projects that Mikah completed during the first week of Epicodus.
 Each project shown includes a short description, languages used, and a link to the project's github repository.
-Also included is a link to a biography page about Mikah._
+Also included is a link to a biography page about Mikah.
+To view go to this link: https://mikah-mathews.github.io/Portfolio-Landing-Page/index.html_

 ## Setup/Installation Requirements